What you need:

 Note: This recipe makes about five dozen moons.

-The Daniel Boone Regional Library in Columbia, Missouri, is one of our NASA Space Place Library Partners.
-We would like to thank them for sharing this recipe for delicious Moon Cookies!
+We would like to thank the Daniel Boone Regional Libraryin Columbia, Missouri, for sharing this recipe for delicious Moon Cookies!

 Download a PDF of this activity.

 Scientists think the moon formed when a Mars-sized object crashed into Earth.

 When the moon formed, it was much closer to Earth.
 It must have looked giant in the sky!

 The moon is getting about 1-1/2 inch farther away from Earth every year.